ibm-cloud-docs/account/acct-getstart-tutorial.md

 {: important}

 1. Go to **Manage** > **Access (IAM)** > **Settings**.
-2. Update the current authentication setting by clicking **Edit** in the Authentication section.
+1. Update the current authentication setting by clicking **Edit** in the Authentication section.
-3. Select the type of MFA to enable in your account.
+1. Select the type of MFA to enable in your account.
   * **MFA for users with an IBMid**: Require users to authenticate by using an IBMid, password, and time-based one-time passcode (TOTP).
-You can enable this option for all users or just non-federated users.
+You can enable this option for all users or non-federated users.
   * **MFA for all users (IBMid & supported IdPs)**: Require users to authenticate by using one of the following MFA factors.
 This option applies to users who are using either an IBMid or an external identity provider (IdP).
     * **Email-based MFA**: Users authenticate by using a security passcode that's sent via email.
-     * **TOTP MFA**: Users authenticate by using a TOTP.
+    * **TOTP MFA**: Users authenticate by using a time-based one-time passcode (TOTP) with an authenticator app, such as {{site.data.keyword.IBM_notm}} Security Verify or Google Authenticator.
     * **U2F MFA**: Users authenticate by using a hardware security key that generates a six-digit numerical code.
 This factor offers the highest level of security.

-4. Click **Update**.
+1. Click **Update**.

-After you set up MFA in your account, create a time-based one-time passcode (TOTP) with an authenticator app, such as {{site.data.keyword.IBM_notm}} Security Verify or Google Authenticator, that you use the next time you log in.
-All users in your account must also create a TOTP with an authenticator app before they can log in again.

-1. Log in with your IBMid and password.

-  It might take up to 5 minutes for you to be able to log in after MFA is enabled.
+The first time that you log in to your account after updating your MFA settings, you need to verify your identity by using two different verification methods.
+Methods for verification include email, text, or phone call, and you can use any combination of those options to verify your identity.
+After you verify your identity, you set up and provide details for your authentication factor.
 {: note}

-2. Click **Verify** on the Verification is required screen to create a TOTP with an authenticator app.
-3. Click **Setup your authenticator app**.
-5. Use your app to scan the bar code, or select **Can't scan the bar code?** to enter the provided key.

 ## Estimate your costs
 {: #account-gs-estimate}